OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) made [videos](https://www.youtube.com/watch?v=iOPbk1W3X5k&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=1)  for Fab Lab Reykjavík where he explains how to set up KiCad 8.

 On [KiCad.org](hhttps://www.kicad.org/download/windows/) I downloaded the KiCad program and then installed it on the computer.
 On the [About KiCad](https://www.kicad.org/about/kicad/) site it says that KiCad is an open source software that can be used to design EDA or Electronic Design Automation.
-In [KiCad](https://www.kicad.org/) Schematic Editor is used to draw electronic circuit with thousands of symbols that can be found in libraries.
+In [KiCad](https://www.kicad.org/) Schematic Editor is used to draw electronic circuit and you have access to thousands of symbols that can be found in libraries.
 The PCB Editor is then used to add elements (???) to the circuit.
 Then you can use the 3D viewer to preview your design.